robertlisaru/multimedia-html-cast/README.md

 - your `movies` folder is now ready to be served; start your favourite `http` web server and use the `movies` folder as `root`
 - on your smart tv, open the web browser and type the local address of the machine hosting the `movies`; you should see your movie files on the left
-- browse the folders and click the movie you want to watch; a subtitle will be loaded if it has the same name as the movie file next to it, and it's `.vtt` format (you can use online converters to go from `.srt` to a `.vtt` file)
+- browse the folders and click the movie you want to watch; a subtitle will be loaded if it has the same name as the movie file next to it, and it's `.vtt` or `.srt` format

 ## development
 - for fast development you need to start `webpack` in `watch` mode, so it continuously watches code changes and rebuilds on the fly